 We are a microcosm of the Universe.
 All the cycles, patterns and energies in Nature are reflected in each and every one of us.

 How are Nature’s energies playing out in us right now?
 All of our accumulated energies during the past two seasons—in terms of body, mind, emotions and spirit—has to reach a stage of fulfillment.
 It’s time to let go of things and emotions we no longer need.
-In letting go of what no longer supports us, we allow our bodies to deeply rest.
+In letting go, we allow our bodies to deeply rest.
 We build up our Qi, and use it to strengthen us throughout the Winter season.

 Fall is the best time of the year to let go.
 If we keep only what will nurture us throughout Winter, we can emerge in Spring rejuvenated and ready to start anew.
 This cyclical process is the promise of Nature—the promise of Life itself.